William Smith

 Biography

 Before his appointment to the bench, Judge Smith was a partner at Edwards & Angell in Providence, Rhode Island, the firm he joined after graduating from law school.
-His practice focused primarily in labor and employment law and representation of state and municipal agencies, colleges and universities, non-profits, and private employers.
+His practice focused primarily on labor and employment law and representation of state and municipal agencies, colleges and universities, non-profits, and private employers.
 For one year, in 1999-2000, Judge Smith ran the R.I.
 Office of Sen. Lincoln Chafee.

 Teaching